Rfontt/Rfontt/README.md

 <img align="center" src="./logo-profile.gif" alt="img-profile"/>

 ## About me: :alien:

- I am a fullstack programmer in JavaScript, specialist in backend with node.js and I am in a growing evolution.
+I am a fullsatck programmer, specialist in backend with node.js and I am in an increasing evolution.
- I have 1 year experience with react, react native and, mainly, node.
-I have already made applications for store companies and I intend to grow even more by learning about the world of computational logic.
+I currently have one year of experience with react, react native and, mainly, node.
+I intend to grow even more by learning about the world of computational logic.
 I have knowledge in mysql and mongodb, as well as typescript and a bit of graphql that I am currently developing.

 **Skills: :computer:**